 Swigging down the last of his mead and feeling full and content, he ambled back through the square towards his forge, the business of politics and raw materials well out of mind.
-He resumed his work on a steel shield he was fashioning for one of the hold's guards, wondering if he would have enough steel left over to make a dagger for Greta.
+He resumed his work, fashioning a steel shield for one of the hold's guards, wondering if he would have enough steel left over to make a dagger for Greta.

 "What can I do for you, Nord?"
-He noted that she was wearing her armour again, and that at least she had cleaned it of blood and dirt.
-The iron bore many nicks and dents in its surface and looked older that her; a testament to its quality and craftsmanship.
+He noted that she was wearing her armour once more, and that at least she had cleaned it of blood and dirt.
+The iron bore many nicks and dents in its surface and looked older that her years, a testament to its quality and craftsmanship.
 Perhaps she had taken it from a defeated enemy, or uncovered it within some unexplored ruin.